Chronometry: Mental chronometry

 Mental chronometry (also called cognitive chronometry) studies human information processing mechanisms, namely reaction time and perception.
 As well as a field of chronometry, it also forms a part of cognitive psychology and its contemporary human information processing approach.
 Research comprises applications of the chronometric paradigms – many of which are related to classical reaction time paradigms from psychophysiology – through measuring reaction times of subjects with varied methods, and contribute to studies in cognition and action.
 Reaction time models and the process of expressing the temporostructural organisation of human processing mechanisms have an innate computational essence to them.
 It has been argued that because of this, conceptual frameworks of cognitive psychology cannot be integrated in their typical fashions.

-One common method is the use of event-related brain potentials (ERPs) in stimulus-response experiments.
+One common method is the use of event-related potentials (ERPs) in stimulus-response experiments.
 These are fluctuations of generated transient voltages in neural tissues that occur in response to a stimulus event either immediately before or after.
 This testing emphasises the mental events' time-course and nature and assists in determining the structural functions in human information processing.